 Is Eenee more sustainable than biodegradable nappies when they will end up in a landfill?
 Well, the truth is that likely the nappy without any plastic will still leave the smallest eco-footprint.
 But when choosing a highly rated eco nappy like the ones we mentioned before, these are also excellent sustainable choices and brands to support.

-At the end of the day, you choose products that fit your lifestyle, baby and feel good for you and remember that there are brands out there who are not genuine in their sustainable efforts and try to sell their products by ‘greenwashing’.
+You choose products that fit your lifestyle, baby and feel good for you and remember that there are brands out there who are not genuine in their sustainable efforts and try to sell their products by ‘greenwashing’.

 You may agree that it can be challenging to judge genuinely.
 Accurate which product is truly the most sustainable choice, but a good thing to remember is that many factors affect the environmental impact.
 We should look at the entire life cycle of a product to measure the sustainable value; looking at the disposable part of the product alone is not sufficient.